-American pioneers were predominantly European American settlers who had marched on westward from the British Thirteen Colonies and later the United States of America, to settle and develop areas of the nation within the continent of North America.
+American pioneers were predominantly European American settlers who migrated westward from the British Thirteen Colonies and later the United States of America, to settle and develop areas of the nation within the continent of North America.

-One important development in the Western settlement were the Homestead Acts, which provided formal legislation for settlers which regulated the settlement process with little to no concern for the ...
+Pioneers settled on land that was previously inhabited by American Indians.
+The Homestead Acts provided formal legislation for settlers which regulated the settlement process with little to no concern...

 Current Images